zachsully/hakaru-examples/README.md

 ## Running HKC-Test on your machine

 You will have to make sure these variables are set on your machine.
+They are at top of the Makefile.

 ```
 GCC=gcc